Travel guide

 Operators and coverage: Viettel and company

-4G coverage is very good in Hanoi, Ho Chi Minh, Da Nang, Hoi An, and all along the coast.
-In Sapa, the northern mountains, and the Mekong Delta areas, the signal drops but remains in tourist towns.
-In Ha Long Bay, you'll have coverage from the coast, although during a cruise among the islets, it might be intermittent.
-An eSIM that connects to the best available network gives you the maximum possible coverage in each area.
-If your route starts in the capital, check out the eSIM for Hanoi guide.
+4G coverage is very good in Hanoi, Ho Chi Minh, Da Nang, Hoi An, and throughout the coast.
+In Sapa, the northern mountains, and the more rural areas of the Mekong Delta, the signal drops but remains stable in tourist towns and along main roads.
+In Ha Long Bay, you'll have solid coverage from the coast and ports, although in the middle of a cruise among the karst islets, it might be intermittent due to the distance from antennas; this happens with any operator, not an eSIM fault.

-How many GB you need for Vietnam
+How many GB do you need for Vietnam?

 Duration Light usage Medium usage Heavy usage